euu2021/training-Freeplane-script-GPT/README.md

 The files that I'm using to feed the GPT:

+If you manage to make improvements in the GPT, please share it, so we can collectively work on it.

+Please, share with with the Freeplane community anything interesting that you create.

 ⚠️Disclaimer: scripts can change the information in the map, and even another files in the PC (if permissions are given).
 So, be careful when using it.
-Backup files and test extensively, before using a script in a map with important information.
+Before using a script in a map with important information, backup files and test extensively.

 # Sequence of Levels
 ## ⬜ simple single method